AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 5.md

 If discharge is a result of storage, then the inverse is true as well: storage causes discharge.
 Discharge therefore predicts storage.

 Now we assume precipitation and evapotranspiration to be much smaller than discharge.
+This way, we can measure the sensitivity of discharge to changes in storage by looking at discharge alone, disregarding the storage term entirely.

+Binning of data points necessary beccause some measurements might be negative due to errors, which poses problems when using a log-transform.

+The storage level is arbitrary.
+It is only found by investigating the discharge sensitivity, and does not relate to absolute numbers.

+How can we use this?
+We want to simulate relation between rainfall and runoff.
+Starting from the water balance, we now have a sensitivity function.
+With some mathematics, we can come up with a formula that relates the change in discharge over time using the discharge only.

+This is our rainfall-runoff model.